GrinonBarrett/Taksidos/Core Rules/Creatures/Hellhound.md

 **Unarmed Attacks**;

- • Tackle: The wolf may use its claws to strike a foe within 1 foot.
+ • Tackle: It may use its claws to strike a foe within 1 foot.
 This is a melee bare attack.

- • Bite: The wolf may perform a single bite against a foe within 1 foot.
+ • Bite: It may perform a single bite against a foe within 1 foot.
 This is a melee bite attack.

 -----